t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method return a list containing all item stake information.
+this METHOD return a list containing all item stake information.

 ### prepareReceiveTokens